Categories

 Jack Kombol hands me my diploma, June 2, 1971.

-Jack Kombol passed away April 11, 1979, just over a year after coming home from our trip to Europe.
+Jack Kombol passed away April 11, 1979, not even a year after coming home from our trip to Europe.
 He died on a Wednesday, I wrote a poem on Thursday, and read it at his funeral on Saturday.
 I was 25-years-old, channeling feelings from the 14th year of my life when two grandparents, Dad’s father and Mom’s mother died on the same day:

 Tears We Have